celerity/ndzip/README.md

 # ndzip: A High-Throughput Parallel Lossless Compressor for Scientific Data

 ndzip compresses and decompresses multidimensional univariate grids of single- and double-precision IEEE 754 floating-point data.
+We implement a single-threaded CPU compressor, an OpenMP-backed multi-threaded compressor and a SYCL-based GPU compressor.
+All three variants generate and decode bit-identical compressed stream.

-Its primary use case is speeding up distributed HPC applications by increasing effective interconnect bandwidth.
+ndzip is currently a research project with the primary use case of speeding up distributed HPC applications by increasing effective interconnect bandwidth.

 ## Prerequisites